De mortuis nil nisi bonum

 Disregard for ettiquette

-However, former MACC Chief Commissioner during Mahathir's second Premiership and partner in Daim & Gamany law firm, Latheefa Koya's came under fire for calling "those saying good things about the dead as thought by the Prophets" as sheer hypocrasy.
+Its the same attitude that former MACC Chief Commissioner during Mahathir's second Premiership and partner in Daim & Gamany law firm, Latheefa Koya came under fire for calling "those saying good things about the dead as taught by the Prophets" as sheer hypocrasy.

-That is a total disregard of Islamic etiquette of putting aside differences to praise and acknowledge contribution of the dead by the daughter of Islamic book publisher, Jayakerala Publications meant for the Malayalee Muslim community in Malaysia.
+Its a total disregard of Islamic etiquette to put aside differences to praise and acknowledge contribution of the dead by the daughter of the owner of Jayakerala Publications, an Islamic book publisher for the Malayalee Muslim community in Malaysia.

 Poser over assets